BUTSpeechFIT/OOV-recovery-in-hybrid-ASR-system/README.md

 ## What you need to run it:
 - A hybrid decoder: https://github.com/kate-egorova/ASR-hybrid-decoding
 - OpenFST tool updated to work with triple weight of costs, start times and end times.
 See README in pywrapfst-master for installation guide
+- copy scripts from this repository to corresponding folders in your kaldi system build